 On foot, instead of crossing the creek by going over the Terwilliger bridge, you can take

 a long set of steps down from SW 4th + SW 5th to creek level, where there is a culvert under the foot path.
 Cross the creek there, and you are on the other side!
 Walk the gravel road east along the creek to SW Custer and you come up to Brier Place.
 This foot path is on the Drainage map at the beginning of the page.
 The I-5 onramp is way over your head.
-(If you are brave or foolish, go west to see where the big culvert emerges from under I-5 — photo at the end of this page.)
+(If you are brave or foolish, go west to see where the big culvert emerges from under I-5 — See photo above in the section "Stephens Creek Goes Underground".)

-"Work on the trestles just beyond the south city limits at.
-Fulton Park (sic) for the extension of the motor line to the cemeteries, is progressing rapidly.
+"Work on the trestles just beyond the south city limits at Fulton Park for the extension of the motor line to the cemeteries, is progressing rapidly.

 The first about 400 feet long, is completed; and the second, which is about 1000 feet, is well under way.
 It is only about half a mile from the power house to Riverview (sic) cemetery in a direct line, but by the way the road must go to reach all the cemeteries, it will be about one and one half miles."